j9t/obsohtml/README.md

 #### `checkMarkup(html)`

-Checks an HTML string for obsolete or proprietary elements and attributes.
+Checks an HTML string for obsolete and proprietary elements and attributes.

 * **Parameter**: `html` (string)—the HTML content to check
 * **Returns**: `{ elements: string[], attributes: string[] }`—arrays of found obsolete element and attribute names